Silene laevigata

-Silene laevigata, the Troödos catchfly, is glaucous, erect or decumbent annual plant.
+Silene laevigata, the Troödos catchfly, is a glaucous, erect or decumbent annual plant.
 It grows 6–27 cm high with glabrous stems and small leaves.
 It has pink flowers, and the petals bifid 9–10 mm long.
 It flowers in March–June.

 Habitat

 Pine forest, roadsides and garrigue on dry igneous mountainsides at 650–1950 m altitude.

 Distribution

 Endemic to Cyprus, locally common on the Troödos range.